 MMiEEP (Managing Menstruation in Extreme Environments Project) is a long-term UK based research project created by the Women’s Adventure Expo, ooking to identify and explore issues around menstruation in extreme or challenging environments.
-The project looks to produce not only practical information for women but also guidance for practitioners which I think it excellent for any tourism company that works in the adventure market with female guests.
+The project looks to produce not only practical information for women but also guidance for practitioners which I think is excellent for any tourism company that works in the adventure market with female guests.

 As the female founder of a social enterprise that employs only female trip assistants and with a large percentage of our guests being women, I should have a vested interest in this project.

-However, I know how my monthly menstruation impacts upon me but (although it shames me to say it) I never considered it from the aspect of my female team.
+However, I know how my monthly menstruation impacts me but (although it shames me to say it) I never considered it from the aspect of my female team.
 I also never even considered adding a section providing information on handling menstruation in Mongolia to our company Pre-Departure Guidelines.
-Not just about what products are available but also the practicalities of discarding waste and how to keep oneself clean when there is limited access to regular showers.
+Not just about what products are available but also the practicalities of discarding sanitary waste and how to keep oneself clean when there is limited access to regular showers.
 This section has now been added!